daviddaguero/lab4_so2/informe.md

 - Remaining stack space
 - Task states

+These statistics are displayed periodically via UART, allowing real-time monitoring through the serial interface.

 Additionally, heap usage is monitored via **`xPortGetFreeHeapSize()`**, ensuring that memory consumption remains within safe limits.
 The task dynamically adjusts memory allocation using **`pvPortMalloc()`**, resizing only if required.

 ### **Stack Overflow Detection**

 A **dedicated exception handler**, **`vApplicationStackOverflowHook()`**, is implemented to detect stack overflows.
 If an overflow occurs, the system sends an **'S' character** via UART before halting execution, enabling prompt identification of failure points.

-## **Synchronization and Memory Management**

-To maintain system integrity, **mutex protection (`xFilterMutex`)** ensures that only one task can modify **`filter_window_size`** at a given time, preventing data corruption due to simultaneous access.
-Furthermore, dynamic memory management strategies minimize fragmentation and prevent memory leaks.

 ## **Debugging and Simulation Environment**

 The project has been extensively **tested within QEMU**, utilizing UART output as a primary debugging interface.
-Observing task behavior and monitoring filtered temperature values through UART has enabled rigorous validation of system performance.
+Observing task behavior and monitoring filtered temperature values through UART enabled rigorous validation of system performance during development.
+However, UART prints related to temperature and filter size were removed from the final version to avoid excessive output that could obscure the task statistics displayed by the vTopLikeTask.

 ## **Sequence Diagram**